 - $CayoSelectedObjectsIds.ObjectDN - the Active Directory Distinguished Name of the object, if the object was selected in one of AD web queries

-- - the Active Directory object GUID for object selected in AD web query, or Azure AD object ID for object selected in the Office 365 web query
+- - the Active Directory object GUID for the object selected in the AD web query, or Azure AD object ID for the object selected in the Office 365 web query

 See the Script Sample section below.

 Note: only PowerShell scripts (*.ps1) could be run by Cayosoft Administration Service.
 If you have a script, written in another language, or a cmdline utility to run, you can create a PowerShell script that will run your custom script or cmdline utility.
 See this article for help: PowerShell: Running Executables.